aiven/aiven-docs/docs/products/kafka/howto/connect-with-python.md

         4. Next to **CA Certificate**, click **Download** and save the `ca.pem` file.
 -   If you are going to connect using SASL authentication:
-    1. Follow the instructions at [Use SASL Authentication with Apache Kafka®](https://docs.aiven.io/docs/products/kafka/howto/kafka-sasl-auth.html) to enable SASL.
+    1. See [Use SASL Authentication with Apache Kafka®](https://docs.aiven.io/docs/products/kafka/howto/kafka-sasl-auth.html) to enable SASL.
     2. In the **Connection Information** section